boldlink/terraform-aws-event-bridge/README.md

 - AWS Cloudwatch Event Target is also created by the module
 - Optional creation of AWS Cloudwatch Event Permissions which creates an EventBridge permission to support cross-account events in the current account default event bus.

-### Why Use this Module
-- This module as well as other Boldlink modules are created following AWS best practices as highlighted by checkov scans on the modules.
-This ensures that resources are deployed in a secure manner and environment.

 Examples available [`here`](./examples)

 ## Usage